MicrosoftDocs/learn/learn-pr/azure/control-azure-services-with-cli/includes/7-create-resource-using-script.md

 ## Bash techniques

 Bash includes features commonly found in programming languages.
-For the script you're focusing on in this exercise, you will be using three key features: variables, loops, and parameters..
+For the script you're focusing on in this exercise, you are using three key features: variables, loops, and parameters.

 ### Variables